fbpx

 Tax Relief

-Did you know that if you purchase a new fire alarm or security system before 31 March 2023, your purchase can be off-set against your Corporation Tax?
+Did you know that if you purchase a new fire alarm or security system before 31st March 2026, you can claim back 100% of Capital Outlaid on Security Systems.

 As a business owner, it’s likely you’ll want to understand all you can about this before you invest in a new fire alarm or security system.

 There’s a lot of information out there about this scheme, but much of it is full of jargon and ‘accountant speak’ and if we’re honest we were totally bamboozled trying to read it.
-So, now that we’ve got our heads around it, we’re going to explain to you – in a totally jargon-free way – how the Super Deduction Rate of Relief can save you money on your fire alarm or security system.
+So, now that we’ve got our heads around it, we’re going to explain to you – in a totally jargon-free way – how the “Full Expensing” Tax Relief Initiative can save you money on your fire alarm or security system.

 Explaining Tax Relief